Shopify/polaris/polaris.shopify.com/content/design/colors/palettes-and-roles.md

           ### Warning

-          Warning is used to tell merchants that something will need their attention.
+          Warning is used to tell merchants that something needs their attention.
 Warning is also used to convey statuses that are in-progress, pending, or that could require merchant intervention.
 Warning is the strongest, non-blocking color role in the admin.

         </Box>